Largest Baseball Families

 Lourdes Gourriel Sr. was a member of the Cuban national team for over 15 years and a two-time batting titlist in Cuba.
 His brother, Luis Enrique Gourriel, had a long career on the island.
 Lourdes' son Yulieski Gourriel has been one of the top Cuban sluggers in the early part of the 21st Century before playing in the major leagues, son Lourdes Gourriel Jr. has played for the Cuban national team and in the major league as well.
 In the majors, the Gourriel brothers have used the spelling "Gurriel" for their last name.
 Another son, Yuniesky Gourriel has been a starter in Cuba.
 Lourdes Sr.'s uncle José R. Delgado was a member of the Cuban national team for a time.
 Delgado's son Yoannys Delgado has joined the family line on Sancti Spiritus.

-Vladimir Guerrero was a nine-time All-Star outfielder in the major leagues, and brother Wilton Guerrero played eight years in the majors.
-Two other brothers played minor league baseball: Eleazar Guerrero, who never made it past the Dominican Summer League, and Julio Cesar Guerrero, who received a large signing bonus but topped out in Class A. The next generation includes Vladimir Guerrero Jr., who was signed to a $3.9 million bonus in 2015; Eleazar's sons Gabby Guerrero, a top minor league prospect, and Josue Guerrero, who signed with the Chicago White Sox in 2016 and began playing in their system in 2017; and two sons of sister Aurelia, Jose Guerrero a pitcher in the New York Mets organization, and Gregory Guerrero, a shortstop signed to his first pro contract in 2015.
+Vladimir Guerrero was a nine-time All-Star outfielder in the major leagues and was elected to the Hall of Fame in 2018.
+Brother Wilton Guerrero played eight years in the majors.
+Two other brothers played minor league baseball: Eleazar Guerrero, who never made it past the Dominican Summer League, and Julio Cesar Guerrero, who received a large signing bonus but topped out in Class A. The next generation includes Vladimir Guerrero Jr., who was signed to a $3.9 million bonus in 2015; Eleazar's sons Gabriel Guerrero, whop reached the majors in 2018, and Josue Guerrero, who signed with the Chicago White Sox in 2016 and began playing in their system in 2017.
+Two sons of sister Aurelia are also playing professionally: Jose Guerrero a pitcher in the New York Mets organization; and Gregory Guerrero, a shortstop signed to his first pro contract in 2015.

 Chick Hafey was a Hall of Fame outfielder; his brother Albert Hafey played in the minors.
 Their cousins Tom Hafey and Bud Hafey both played in the majors, while a third cousin (Will Hafey) was a two-way player at the highest tier of the minors.